Foreign relations of the Ottoman Empire: Selim III

 Selim III (1789–1807) in 1789 found that the Empire had been considerably reduced due to conflicts outside the realm.
 From the north Russia had taken the Black Sea through the Treaty of Küçük Kaynarca in 1774.
 Selim realized the importance of diplomatic relations with other nations, and pushed for permanent embassies in the courts of all the great nations of Europe, a hard task because of religious prejudice towards Muslims.
 Even with the religious obstacles, resident embassies were established in London, Paris, Berlin and Vienna.
 Selim, a cultured poet and musician, carried on an extended correspondence with Louis XVI of France.
 Although distressed by the establishment of the republic in France, Ottoman government was soothed by French representatives in Constantinople who maintained the goodwill of various influential personages.

 In July 1798, however, French forces under Napoleon landed in Egypt, and Selim declared war on France.
-In alliance with Russia and Britain, the Turks were in periodic conflict with the French on both land and sea until March 1801.
+In alliance with Russia and Great Britain, the Ottomans were in periodic conflict with the French on both land and sea until March 1801.
 Peace came in June 1802, The following year brought trouble in the Balkans.
 For decades a sultan's word had had no power in outlying provinces, prompting Selim's reforms of the military in order to reimpose central control.
 This desire was not fulfilled.
 One rebellious leader was Austrian-backed Osman Pazvantoğlu, whose invasion of Wallachia in 1801 inspired Russian intervention, resulting in greater autonomy for the Dunubian provinces.
 Serbian conditions also deteriorated.
 They took a fateful turn with the return of the hated Janissaries, ousted 8 years before.
 These forces murdered Selim's enlightened governor, ending the best rule this province had had in the last 100 years.
 Neither arms nor diplomacy could restore Ottoman authority.

 Loss of Egypt: 1798–1805

 The brief French invasion of Egypt led by Napoleon Bonaparte began in 1798.
 Napoleon won early victories and made an initially successful expedition into Syria.
-The British Royal Navy sank the French fleet at Battle of the Nile.
+The British Royal Navy defeated a French fleet at Battle of the Nile.
 Napoleon managed to escape with a small staff in 1799, leaving the army behind.
-When peace with Britain came (briefly) in 1803 Napoleon brought home his Armée d'Orient.
+When peace with Britain came in 1803, Napoleon brought home his Armée d'Orient.
 The expulsion of the French in 1801 by Ottoman, Mamluk, and British forces was followed by four years of anarchy in which Ottomans, Mamluks, and Albanians — who were nominally in the service of the Ottomans – wrestled for power.
 Out of this chaos, the commander of the Albanian regiment, Muhammad Ali (Kavalali Mehmed Ali Pasha) emerged as a dominant figure and in 1805 was acknowledged by the Sultan as his "viceroy" in Egypt; the title implied subordination to the Sultan but this was in fact a polite fiction: Ottoman power in Egypt was finished and Muhammad Ali, an ambitious and able leader, established a dynasty in Egypt that lasted until 1952.